Malinskiy/adam/docs/_docs/files/ls.md

 ---
 layout: default
-title:  "List files in directory"
+title:  "ls wrapper"
-parent: Sync requests
+parent: Files
-nav_order: 5
+nav_order: 4
 ---

-## List files
+## List files using ls

 Traversing directories can be done using the following wrapper around `ls`: